Amalan-ConStat/PresidentialElection/Year1988/Election1988.md

 ElecFinal1988[,sum(Votes,na.rm = TRUE),by="ColNames"]
 ```

+    ##                                   ColNames      V1
+    ## 1: Mrs.Sirimavo Ratwatte Dias Bandaranaike 2289857

-According to the above summation the tally is 2715283
-which is different from the pdf file.
-The difference
+According to the above summation the tally is 2715283 which is different
-is 2 votes.
-Does that mean their tally is ......! .
+from the pdf file.
+The difference is 2 votes.
+Does that mean their tally
+is ……\! .

 *THANK YOU*